GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 ### Editing

-Building, mining, rotating, fast-replacing, copper/circuit wires, configuration changing, blueprints/deconstruction planner/upgrade planner, etc. are all supported.
+Building, mining, rotating, fast-replacing, copper/circuit wires, configuration changing, blueprints/deconstruction planner/upgrade planner, moving entities with [Picker Dollies](https://mods.factorio.com/mod/PickerDollies), are all supported.
 If there is some interaction that is not handled, please submit a bug report!

 Deleting or rotating an entity is only allowed in the _first stage_ (as those changes cannot be blueprinted between stages).